niplav/iqisa/documentation.md

 __Warning__: This function makes the dataset given to it ~100 times bigger, which might lead to running of out RAM.

-Modify a set of forecasts so that forecasts by individual forecasters are repeated daily until they make a new forecast or the question is closed.
+Return a set of forecasts so that forecasts by individual forecasters are repeated daily until they make a new forecast or the question is closed.

+This function returns a new DataFrame and doesn't change the DataFrame given as an argument.

 #### Arguments